Robotic Spine Surgery

 Robotic spine surgery represents the highest level of precision, safety, and recovery for minimally invasive and open spine surgical options.
 Through the use of ultra-modern imaging technology, which creates a computerized tomography scan (CT scan), surgeons can pre-plan their patients spine to diagnose and pinpoint the health issue that needs to be addressed with increased accuracy, reduced complication rates, and limited poking, prodding and unnecessary tissue and muscle damage that generally takes place throughout the course of traditional surgery.

-A study presented at the Society of Minimally Invasive Spine Surgery Annual Forum 2016 examined the surgical outcomes for robotic-guided spine surgery and compared them with patients who underwent the procedure with freehand instrumentation.
+at the Society of Minimally Invasive Spine Surgery Annual Forum 2016 examined the surgical outcomes for robotic-guided surgery and compared them with patients who underwent the procedure with freehand instrumentation.

 There were 705 patients included in the study; 403 robotic guided procedures, 224 fluoroscopic guided procedures and 78 freehand procedures.
 The researchers found:

 1. The complication rates for the techniques were:

 • Freehand: 12.8 percent

 “This retrospective analysis demonstrated that use of robotic guidance MIS can significantly reduce surgical complications and revision surgeries when compared to fluoro-guided MIS in the hands of experienced MIS surgeons

 Prior to robotic spine surgery, your surgeon may use 3D planning software based on CT image of your spine to help achieve successful results.
 Each plan is tailored to your specific anatomy and diagnosis.
 This custom plan will be reviewed in a virtual 3D by your surgeon, which he has the ability to simulate the entire procedure before he enters the operating room.
 While in the operating room, the robotic device and the CT imaging software they use are brought into position to guide your spine surgeon through the operation according to the preoperative plan they already created.